(This article was last updated 8.12.2021)

 This person is a security-vetted Barrister with whom the deprived citizen has minimal contact.
 The ‘special advocate’ is supposed to argue on their behalf during the secret hearings in the Special Immigrations Appeal Commission (SIAC) courts.

 This ‘special advocate’ will not be able to communicate with the person nor their lawyers after they have heard the evidence against them in closed court.

 This means that they cannot put the evidence to the individual, and the individual has no idea what is being said about them behind closed doors.

 9- How many people have had it removed?

-The Government has not published official figures, however from the years of 2010 to 2015, 33 people were stripped of their British citizenship.
+The Government has not published complete figures, however from the years of 2006 to 2015, 81 people were stripped of their British citizenship.
 Since then it was reported in The Times that over 150 had their citizenships removed by 2017, as the conflict in Syria escalated.
 In 2018 alone, 21 people had their citizenship removed.

 We’ve documented, and assisted on many of these cases.
 We have seen the wide spectrum of people it impacts – from aid workers to ordinary citizens.
 This is the reality – and our evidence is contrary to the government’s narrative that citizen deprivations only have to do with ‘terrorists’.

 10- Does it only happen to terror offenders?